On the undecidability of quantum channel capacities: Introduction

-In the spirit of Question \ref{Q:decidability}, \cref{thm:RE-inf} provides the first undecidability result for quantum channel capacities by considering a modified notion of the entanglement-assisted zero-error classical capacity of a quantum channel.
-More specifically, this modified notion considers scenarios where the resource state is assumed to be maximally entangled.
+In the spirit of Question \ref{Q:decidability}, our second main contribution establishes an undecidability result for a quantum channel capacity.
+Specifically, we consider a restricted variant of the entanglement-assisted one-shot zero-error classical capacity of a classical-to-quantum (abbrev. c-q) channel, denoted $C^{(1)}_{0,\PME}(\Phi)$.
+We show that the threshold problem for this capacity is undecidable.